 Oversight maintains a Vulnerability Management Program, as part of the greater Risk Management program.
 Vulnerability Management includes systems hardening, patching, internal scanning, external scanning, and penetration testing.

-6. SUPPLIER AND SUBCONTRACTOR SECURITY.
+6. SUPPLIER AND SUBPROCESSOR SECURITY.

 7. SYSTEMS DEVELOPMENT LIFECYCLE.